 - b.
 Oceanside Drive.
 This street is located in the Overby-Gargan unrecorded subdivision, which is north of Versaggi Drive.
 The Public Works Department is having a survey on the area done, to determine the appropriate drainage solutions.
 The solutions will be done in connection with the redesign of the street. - c.
 St. Augustine Beach and Tennis Complex and Private Pond between Ocean Trace Road and the Sabor de Sal Subdivision.
 The private retention pond for the Beach and Tennis condo complex is too small and floods during periods of heavy rainfall.
 The flooding threatens the condo units that border the pond.
 The Sabor de Sal subdivision had a pond that is owned by the adjacent property owners.
 It also floods and threatens private property.
 The area needs a master plan that will involve the City, private property owners and the Florida Department of Transportation.
 The Public Works Director plans a town hall meeting the affected parties, to discuss a possible private/public partnership.
-A preliminary step will be the hiring of a consulting engineer to do an assessment and develop project alternatives. - d.
-A resident of 6th Street east of the Boulevard has complained about flooding on adjacent streets.
+A preliminary step will be the hiring of a consulting engineer to do an assessment and develop project alternatives. - A resident of 6th Street east of the Boulevard has complained about flooding on adjacent streets.
 The Public Works Director is investigating the causes. - 16.
 STORMWATER UTILITY FEE.
 For a funding source to pay for improvements to the City's drainage system, the Public Works Director proposed a stormwater utility fee at the City Commission's October 5th meeting.
 The Commission decided not to levy the fee at this time.
 However, it likely will be discussed at a workshop or special meeting in April or May 2021. - 17.
 SOLID WASTE COLLECTION AND RECYCLING.
 The City Commission in early 2021 will hold a workshop meeting to discuss whether the City should outsource its collection of household waste and recyclables to a private company. - 18.
 REFURBISHING AND HIGHLIGHTING CITY'S CIVIL RIGHTS MONUMENT.
 The monument is located on the south side of pier park and adjacent to the bocce courts.
 It commemorates the attempt by black citizens to integrate the "whites only beach" in front of the former city hall in the summer of 1964.
 The monument was erected by July 2002 and paid for by the Northrup Grumman Corporation.
-At its September 22, 2020, meeting, the City Commission asked the City Manager to work on a vision for the monument, to take pictures of it for the City's website and social media, to have a picture of it put in the city hall corridor, and to seek funding to repair the monument, which has a metal base that's been corroded. - 19.
-SEEKING NEW POLICE CHIEF.
-With the election of Chief Rob Hardwick to the position of County Sheriff, the Commission at its October 5, 2020, meeting, appointed Commander Dan Carswell of the Police Department to be Interim Police Chief for six months.
-In April, the Commission will consider whether to make permanent the appointment of Interim Chief Carswell or to begin the process of advertising for candidates in Florida. - 20.
-BEACH RESTORATION.
-St. Johns County is the local sponsor of beach restoration in the City, as money from the bed tax is used to pay the County's share of the cost for each restoration project.
-According to the County's Coastal Manager, the next renourishment of the City's beach is scheduled to be done
+At its September 22, 2020, meeting, the City Commission asked the City Manager to work on a vision for the monument, to take pictures of it for the City's website and social media, to have a picture of it put in the city hall corridor, and to seek funding to repair the monument, which has a metal base that's been corroded.
+Commissioner George said she ask The Art Studio for concepts and Mayor England said she would contact a local architect for concept ideas.